Lesson MINI

 Photo essay example

-Set of five images related to the topic of study with citations in APA format (one set per group)
+Set of five images related to the topic of study with citations in APA format (one set per pair)

 Whiteboard and display